briancollins081/Reactive-Search-With-Secured-Hosted-ElasticSearch-Instance/README.md

 # Getting Started Reactive Search UI with a Local | Hosted ElasticSearch Instance

+***This is a test plugin, note it is only for reference purposes only***

+May be later on it can be made usable for dynamic cases

+...

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts